-"Khat is grown in minimal quantities in the country and there is evidence of cannabis cultivation in Asmara, Keren and Tehambko.
-However, after Eritrea's independence young Eritrean nationals, brought up in Europe and North America, returned to their country and introduced drugs into the newly-developing society of Eritrea.
+"Khat [a herbal compound Catha edulis that has mildly stimulant properties] is grown in minimal quantities in the country and there is evidence of cannabis cultivation in Asmara, Keren and Tehambko.
+However, after Eritrea's independence young Eritrean nationals, brought up in Europe and North America, returned to their country and introduced drugs into the newlydeveloping society of Eritrea.
 Trafficking follows exactly this pattern and there are signs that drug abuse and illicit trafficking are on the increase."
 [104]